Find out where to witness the aurora borealis, with ice hotels and hot springs included.

 At Finland’s Kakslauttanen Resort, you don’t even need to get out of bed to catch the Northern Lights.
 Gaze up through your glass-domed igloo, and you’ll drift off to sleep as emerald green, fuchsia, and indigo streaks light up the night sky.

 In Churchill, Canada, you can watch the lights dance over a family of polar bears from the comfort of your mobile sleeper car.
-There’s even a chance to see the northern lights in the continental U.S.: Pennsylvania’s Cherry Springs State Park reported four sightings in 2014 and holds the highest designation given to a dark sky site, from the International Dark-Sky Association, meaning that light pollution in the area is minimal and the full array of sky phenomena (the aurora, faint meteors, zodiacal light) can be seen clearly from the park.
+There’s even a chance to see them in the continental U.S. at Pennsylvania’s Cherry Springs State Park, which is noted for its dark skies.

-If 2015 is the year you vow to see nature’s light show for yourself, set your sights on these destinations.
+If this is the year you vow to see nature’s light show for yourself, set your sights on these destinations.